Henry-Hiles/QWeather/README.md

 # QWeather
 A weather app for android, FOSS and M3.
 Uses the open-meteo api.
-Nearing release.
+Nearing release, but currently pre-release so expect bugs.

 ## Installation
 A debug build can be found at [Github Actions](https://github.com/Henry-Hiles/QWeather/actions), or by [nightly.link](https://nightly.link/Henry-Hiles/QWeather/workflows/build/main/QWeather.zip).